NoteSquare/wolfengine/README.md

 ## Features
 * Auto-Parallelization
 * Auto-Generator
-    * Enabling the software to use low memory footprint for heavy input data, are supported.
+    * Enabling the software to use low memory footprint for heavy input data
+    * Duplicating list as inputs in order to match parallelized User-tasks
+    * Combining duplicated list from parallelized User-tasks
+    * Avoiding deadlock
 * Auto-IO-Cache
-    * Caching the task based on its input and output data ensures the fast computation and also pause and continue of the long-running task pipelines.
+    * Caching the task based on its input and output data ensures the fast computation
+    * Pausing and continuing automatically in the long-running task workflow
+    * Using efficient decompression algorithms makes faster reading and operating time
 * Auto-Scheduler
     * Scrutinizing the most adaptive optimization techniques based on user's computing environment.

 ## How does it works?

 ## WolfEngine UI
 **WolfEngine UI** enables users to easily apply **WolfEngine Features** into their exploratory data analysis projects.

-**Functions**
+**Functions and Systems**
 * Flowchart Function
-    * Automated flowchart based on user's original source code
+    * Automade flowchart based on user's original source code
     * Customization flowchart by drag and drop on source code
         * Auto-Parallelization
-        * Auto-Generation
+        * Auto-Generator
-* Debugging & Monitoring Function
+* Debugging Function
     * Output Console
+    * Processors Controllers
+* Monitoring Function
-    * CPU Usage graph
+    * Real-Time CPU Usage Graph
-    * RAM Usage graph
+    * Real-Time RAM Usage Graph
     * Operating Time
     * Run History
         * version